stomp-php/stomp-php/README.md

 # Stomp PHP

-This project is a PHP [Stomp](http://stomp.github.com) Client that besides it implements the Stomp protocol fully, adds some ActiveMQ specific features that could make your messaging from PHP easier.
+This project is a PHP [Stomp](http://stomp.github.com) Client that besides it implements the Stomp protocol fully, brings some ActiveMQ and Apollo specific utils that could make your messaging from PHP easier.

 [![Build Status](https://travis-ci.org/stomp-php/stomp-php.svg?branch=master)](https://travis-ci.org/stomp-php/stomp-php)